-PLEASE NOTE: Due to a significant increase in extract orders, the extracts have not had time to age.
+PLEASE NOTE: Due to a significant increase in orders, the Bourbon Vanilla Extract has not had time to fully age.
 Our pure vanilla extracts contain no sugar.
 To accelerate the aging process, add 1 tablespoon sugar per 16 ounces of extract and shake well.
 The extract will begin to mellow quickly.
 This will deepen the color and flavor of the extract, and cut the harsh “nose” of the alcohol.
 Here’s more information.

 You can also buy vanilla beans and make your own extract.
 Here’s how.